ropensci/refsplitr/README.md

 There are four steps in the `refsplitr` package's workflow:
 1. Importing and tidying Web of Science reference records
 2. Author name disambiguation and parsing of author addresses
-3. Georeferencing of author institutions
+3. Georeferencing of author institutions (*Important Note*: Google has changed its API requirements, which means users now have register with Google prior to georeferencing.
+For additional details see the [`ggmap`](https://github.com/dkahle/ggmap) repository and the instructions below.)
 4. Data visualization

 This is done using a series of simple commands; an example of this simple workflow is provided below: